 Some dogs are really not healthy enough for anesthesia, but if your dog is in this position your vet will say so, and then you can decide what to do together.
 Some vets try to minimize anesthesia by offering cleanings while dogs are sedated for other procedures, such as spay or neuter operations.
 If you are concerned about anesthesia, ask if your vet is willing to make one period of sedation serve double-duty in this way.

 Your vet will need to do blood work, and sometimes urinalysis, in order to be sure your dog is healthy enough for anesthesia.
 This might require an extra appointment a few days before the cleaning.
 You may also get instructions to withhold food and water for a number of hours ahead of time.

 You also need to make sure you’ll be accessible during the procedure (not running errands without a cell phone, for example).
 Vets do dental exams during cleanings, and prefer to treat any problems they find during the same visit if at all possible, in order to minimize stress to the dog.
 That means contacting you to get approval for any needed treatments, and the added charge on your bill.

 During the Cleaning

 The vet will check for cavities, signs of gum disease, and signs of other oral infections or cancers.
 Since dogs can’t explain how their mouths feel, canine dental exams have to be more thorough and are likely to include x-rays.

 In addition to any necessary treatment, like filling cavities or extracting a tooth, the vet will use a combination of powered and manual de-scaling tools to remove all plaque both above and below the gum line.
 Polishing the teeth then serves to remove any remaining plaque and also smooths the tooth surface so food particles won’t stick as easily in the future.
-A final rinse, and the cleaning is done.
+A final rinse and the cleaning are done.

 A breathing tube, that delivers the anesthetic, also keeps your dog from choking on anything during the procedure.